An unbiased guide to dog food selection for your pooch

 First and foremost what we need to know is that a dog’s nutritional needs change as per its age.
 For instance, a puppy benefits most from protein.
 This is especially important for their development and growth and is a key nutrient in the mother’s milk.
 Along with this Vitamin B12 is also very important for a puppy for development and crucial for healthy teeth and bones.
 Royal Canin has an entire range dedicated to puppy food, that too according to a breed and size of a

 puppy.
-On the other hand, senior dogs require fibre rich foods that are easy for their digestive systems.
+On the other hand, senior dogs require fiber rich foods that are easy for their digestive systems.
 Farmina Pet Foods have orange and apple combined with seafood and chicken.
-These have fibre as a key nutrition which is much needed for senior dogs.
+These have fiber as a key nutrition which is much needed for senior dogs.

 Secondly, activity level is an important indicator of the nutrients that a dog needs.
 Most dogs who are in apartments don’t get too much exercise as compared to a police dog for example.
 Hence, such a dog will require foods that are low on complex carbohydrates and fats and rich on lean proteins, vitamins and minerals.
 The Pedigree wet food options in chicken with gravy are a great option for lesser active dogs as that is low on carbs and high on protein.
 There is also a very protein-rich dog food — Arden Grange which is extremely rich in protein and low in fat.
 An extremely active dog will require a balance of carbohydrates and fats and protein along with minerals and vitamins for proper functioning and a lot of energy.